 A turning point for CCTV technology was the emergence of Video Cassette Recordings or VCRs in the 1970s.
 These were immediately assimilated into surveillance systems, revolutionizing the way cameras worked.
 By using VCRs, the cameras were now able to run without the need for someone to monitor it as they were now able to record the information and users could then view the recording afterward.
 This made CCTV popular as a surveillance method for businesses.

 Although, it should be noted that even though these were far more efficient than previous versions, it was still quite unreliable as the tapes had to constantly be changed or re-written as they only had a limited amount of space.
 If users such businesses wanted to record information over a long period, they had to keep a library of tapes.

 Another event that helped develop CCTV technology was the development of multiplexing solutions in the late 1990s.
 Multiplexing allowed video signals from multiple CCTV cameras to be combined and shown on a single monitor.
 This allowed CCTV technology to become more efficient; increasing its popularity with the masses.

-Multiplexing worked by taking one or more video signals, combining them, synchronising them using the multiplexer and recording these onto one tape.
+Multiplexing worked by taking one or more video signals, combining them, synchronizing them using the multiplexer, and recording these onto one tape.
 Businesses with more than one CCTV camera found this useful as they didn’t have to use loads of tape for each camera.